astambi/University-System/README.md

 - Uploading Exams on exam day for courses they are enrolled in
 - Viewing / Downloading Exams by course and date
 - Viewing / Downloading Certificates for courses successfully passed
+- Viewing Diplomas for successfully covered curriculums
 - User's Profile with stats:
   - Collection of user's courses (free and purchased) with the option to upload exams on exam day
-  - Collection of user's resources by course
+  - Collection of user's resources (by course)
-  - Collection of user's exams by course
+  - Collection of user's exams (by course)
-  - Collection of user's certificates by course
+  - Collection of user's diplomas & certificates (by course)
   - Collection of user's payments
 - Updating Profile data (name, email, password, birthdate, phone number)
 - Adding / Removing multiple External logins (Google & Facebook)